 Celeriac is the bulbus root of celery, and is sometimes referred to as celery root.
-If you've never cooked with it before you have sure have already eaten it and may not have known.
+If you've never cooked with it before you surely have already eaten it and may not have known.
 The flavor is like celery without the strings!
 It can be eaten raw or cooked.

 QUICK IDEAS: Use in all your soup stocks!; peel and chop into sticks and dip in a vegetable dip you like; peel and shave into a salad or coleslaw